DanieleMaselli/Interacting-with-the-canvas-Web-Audio-API/README.md

 ```
 #### Web Audio API:

-The Web Audio API provides a variety of features that allow developers to select audio sources, add effects to them, generate visualizations, and much more.
+The Web Audio API provides a variety of features that allow developers to select audio sources, add effects to them, generate visualizations, playing sounds and much more.

 #### Visualisation with the Web Audio API:

-The canvas element in combination with the web audio api gives us a cool way to generate visual on the browser.
+The canvas element in combination with the Web Audio Api gives us a cool way to generate visual on the browser.
+To create a visual effect we first need an Analyser Node.